 Let us get some in-depth details of using a canonical tag:

-- If you syndicate your content that is probably for publication on other domains .
-In that case, you have to combine page ranking to your desired URL.
+- If you syndicate your content, that is probably for publication on other domains.
+In that case, you have to combine page ranking with your desired URL.

 - Every single search engines see http://www.mydomain.com, http://mydomain.com, and https://www.mydomain.com as different pages and will be crawled by Google crawler (and possibly index) them as such.